patelmanthan777/square-loot/README.md

 square-loot
 ===========

-Video game based on Lwjgl
+Video game in 2D based on Lwjgl